Join UW Bioengineering in Inventing the Future of Medicine!

 At UW Bioengineering, students make new discoveries which lead to biomedical innovation.
 Graduates pursue diverse careers and leadership roles in industry, academia and medicine.
 Our partnership with UW’s highly regarded medical school and the College of Engineering allows UW Bioengineering students to access an impressive list of engineering and medical faculty.
 In addition, UW Bioengineering’s close proximity to global health organizations and clinical care in Seattle – including a Level I Trauma and Burn center, a VA Hospital and a children’s hospital – provides our students with opportunities to obtain real-world experience translating research into bedside technology.

-UW Bioengineering offers a Bachelor of Science in Bioengineering program.
-The Bachelor of Science in Bioengineering program is accredited by the Engineering Accreditation Commission of ABET.
+UW Bioengineering’s undergraduate program is accredited by the Engineering Accreditation Commission of ABET.
 Learn more about our ABET accreditation.

 There are three ways to enter the undergraduate program at UW Bioengineering: